idc9/stor390/slides/intro_prog.md

 ========================================================
 - conditionals (if/else)
 - loops (for, while)
-- bow to define your own functions
+- how to define your own functions
 - basic programming flow